-Blue River Estates - leisure living
+Blue River Leisure Living Estates - a historic place

 Along the Blue River before it meanders into the town of Breckenridge it is joined by several turgid creeks that boils down from the hills around it.
 Since the 1960s, many homes have been built between hill and valley along the banks of these creeks, notably Pennsylvania Creek.
 Many were built as summer homes, as part of a development called Blue River Estates.
 Although now, legally, broken into several smaller subdivisions, a sign still proclaimed Blue River Estates - leisure living home site into this millennium.
 You'll find these home along the east side of Highway 9 just beyond Wagon Road, the Lakeshore.
 Turn east just after Goose Pasture Tarn.